 Our tutoring centre is open on Saturdays.
 We run 90-minute sessions at 9am and 11am.

 We’re based at Ashton St. Peter’s Primary School, Leighton Court, Dunstable, LU6 1EW.

 How old does my child have to be?

 How much does tutoring cost?

 Personal Accelerator – £170 / week (5 x one-hour sessions)

 How do I pay for my membership?

-Included in your membership is one 90-minute session per Saturday for your child.
-During their session, your child will work in a small group (up to a maximum of six children per tutor) on either English or Maths.
+Peer group tutoring is one 90-minute session each Saturday (46 weeks per year).
+During their session, your child will work in a small group (up to a maximum of six children per teacher) on either English, Maths or Science.

 Our tutoring centre also has a lending library that you are free to use.
 Items in the lending libraries include carefully chosen books as well as practical maths materials.